CobayaSampler/cobaya/docs/sampler_mcmc.rst

 Callback functions
 ------------------

 A callback function can be specified through the ``callback_function`` option.
 It must be a function of a single argument, which at runtime is the current instance of the ``mcmc`` sampler.
-You can access its attributes and methods inside your function, including the ``collection`` of chain points and the ``model`` (of which ``prior`` and ``likelihood`` are attributes).
+You can access its attributes and methods inside your function, including the :class:`~collection.Collection` of chain points and the ``model`` (of which ``prior`` and ``likelihood`` are attributes).
 For example, the following callback function would print the points added to the chain since the last callback:

 .. code:: python